+Dental implants are synthetic teeth that replace your missing teeth.
+Placing dental implants is the best solution for replacing your missing teeth.
+Dental implant technology has been around since the 1960’s.
+Of course, the dental implant process has become much simpler and more affordable since then.
+Nowadays, millions of people replace their missing teeth with dental implants each year.
 So why are dental implants so popular?
-What are the benefits of having dental implants?
-Why is it worth spending thousands of dollars to replace your missing teeth?
 It turns out, there are countless benefits to having dental implants instead of missing teeth.
-The benefits of dental implants go far beyond simply replacing missing teeth.
-Lets take a look at the top 10 benefits of dental implants to better understand how valuable dental implants are:
+The benefits of dental implants go far beyond simply replacing your missing teeth.
+Lets take a look at the top 10 benefits of dental implants to better understand how valuable implants really are:

+Losing your teeth, even if it’s just one tooth, can adversely affect your chewing ability.
+You need a minimum of three teeth on each side of your mouth to chew comfortably.
+Anything less, and you will significantly diminish your chewing capability.
+Missing teeth makes it difficult to eat hard foods such as steaks, raw vegetables, and nuts.
+This could lead to digestive issues, stomach problems, even malnutrition.
 Placing dental implants restores your chewing ability back to normal.
 Dental implants provide you with 100% chewing efficiency, similar to that of natural teeth.
-Denture teeth are far inferior to natural teeth and dental implants when it comes to chewing ability.
-Patients with complete dentures have about 30-40% chewing efficiency as compared to those with a full set of natural teeth or full mouth dental implants.
+Denture teeth are far inferior to natural teeth when it comes to chewing.
+Patients with complete dentures have about 20 to 40% chewing efficiency as compared to those with a full set of natural teeth or full mouth dental implants.

 Your smile is the first thing that others notice about you.
-Unfortunately, this also means that people will notice when you’re missing a tooth!
-Missing teeth creates an undesirable gap in your mouth which could be quite noticeable.
-Missing a front tooth can have incredible impact on your self-confidence and social perception.
-Placing dental implants will close these gaps to restore your beautiful smile and lost confidence.
+Missing teeth creates an undesirable gap in your mouth which can be quite noticeable.
+Missing a front tooth can have a huge impact on your self-confidence and social perception.
+Placing dental implants closes these gaps to restore your beautiful smile to help you regain your confidence.

-It’s no surprise that you need your teeth to speak properly.
+It’s no surprise that you need your teeth to pronounce words properly.
 Sounds like “s“, “f“, “th” rely on your front teeth coming proximal to one another.
-Missing a tooth, especially a front tooth, can impact your pronunciation.
-This is why completely toothless individuals speak differently in a very noticeable way.
-Dentures help your pronunciation a bit, but they are no where as good as dental implants in restoring your speech.
+Missing teeth, especially your front ones, can significantly impact your pronunciation.
+Dentures help your pronunciation a bit, but they are not nearly as comfortable or effective at restoring your speech as dental implants.

-Losing teeth, even if it’s just one tooth, causes your remaining teeth to become crooked.
-This is because teeth like to shift into gaps close to them.
+Losing teeth, even if it’s just one tooth, can mess up your bite relationship.
+Teeth like to shift into gaps close to them.
 Whenever you lose a tooth, your remaining teeth slowly drift into this gap.
-Losing just one tooth can cause every other tooth on that side of your mouth to shift into the gap.
-Sometimes this drifting is so bad that it causes crooked teeth and screws up your entire bite.
-Dental implants close missing tooth gaps to prevent your teeth from shifting, thus protecting your bite.
+Losing just one tooth can cause every tooth on that side of your mouth to shift into this newly created gap.
+Sometimes this drifting is so bad that it screws up your entire bite.
+Dental implants close missing gaps to prevent your teeth from shifting, thus protecting your bite.

 6. Prevent your remaining teeth